 Hi there!
 My name is José Navas, thanks for following us!

-When I was already in my thirties, I discovered this new late passion in my life that is sailing.
-Back then I was going through tough times in the IT company I had created when I first graduated from college.
-This company had meant my whole life for 15 years.
-We were just college kids when we started it.
+When I turned 30, I discovered this new late passion in my life that is sailing.
+Back then I was going through tough times in the IT company I had created when I first graduated from university.
+This company had meant my whole life for over 10 years.
+We were just college students when we started it.
 We put so much effort and sacrifice that definitely came to a sad end.

-From the first day I discovered that sailing was extremely addictive, not only because of the direct contact with nature and the sea, but also by the number of factors affecting your performance, and especially the almost instantaneous measurement you can get of the results since any small adjustment affects the speed of the ship, together with external elements.
-It was ideal for self-learners and hyperactive quixote-like entrepreneurs.
+From the first day I discovered that sailing was extremely addictive, not only because of the direct contact with nature and the sea, but also by the number of factors affecting your performance, and especially the almost instantaneous measurement you can obtain of the results since any small adjustment affects the speed of the boat, together with external elements.
+It was ideal for self-learners and hyperactive quixote-like entrepreneurs..

 It wasn’t just sailing per se, but also the livelihood, the day by day of the uncomfortable but rewarding life on board was just perfect for someone with my concerns.
 It definitely kept my head continuously busy, and thus free of other negative thoughts.
 When I finally had a moment of relaxation, I was so tired physically and psychologically that my only thoughts were sleeping and resting.
 I had never slept so soundly, even when sometimes I had to wake up in the middle of the night to drop my second anchor.